Aatef Jenyat

-Aatef Jenyat (عَاطِف جَنيَات; born 8 May 1986 in Homs, Syria) is a Syrian footballer who is currently a free agent, and is a former member of the Syria national football team.
+Aatef Jenyat (عَاطِف جَنيَات; born 8 May 1986 in Homs, Syria) is retired Syrian footballer who is former member of the Syria national football team.

 Career

 Club career

 Jenyat's career began in the youth system of Al-Karamah before starting his professional career with the senior team in 2004.
 He won with Al-Karamah four Syrian Premier League titles, four Syrian Cups, one Super Cup and helped the club reach the final of the AFC Champions League for the first time.
 Al-Karamah were defeated 3–2 on aggregate in the final by Jeonbuk Hyundai Motors of the K-League.
 Three years later, he was an important factor in his side's first-ever accession to AFC Cup Final.
 Al-Karamah were defeated 2–1 in the final of the second most important association cup in Asia by Kuwait SC of the Kuwaiti Premier League.
 In October 2010, Jenyat signed a contract with Syrian League club Tishreen but after six months the contract has been dissolved.
 In June 2011, he moved to Jordan Premier League club Shabab Al Ordon on a one-year deal, but after five months the contract has been dissolved.
 On 25 February 2012, Jenyat moved to Iraqi Premier League club Najaf FC.